 Friday, July 28, 2017

 Québec City should be on every mountain biker's must ride list.
-With over 600 km of trails less than an hour out of town—many added in recent years—this larger‑than‑life setting has plenty of great terrain and is home to a thriving mountain biking scene.
+With almost 300 km of singletrack trails less than an hour out of town—many added in recent years—this larger‑than‑life setting has plenty of great terrain and is home to a thriving mountain biking scene.
 Ready to get high on adrenaline in Québec City?
 Here are four lines that sum it all up.

 1 La Boutteaboutte - Mont-Sainte-Anne